fusionlanguage/fut/doc/reference.md

 ### Strings

-In Ć there are two string data types:
+In Ć there are three string data types:

 * String storage, written as `string()`.
 * String reference, written simply as `string`.
+* Nullable string reference, written as `string?`.

 This distinction enables straightforward translation to C and C++, which have no garbage collector.